InRobots/InRobotslab/_pages/group_meeting.md

 Group meetings are held every other week and journal club is held every week.

-The normal time/place for Group meetings is Tues.
-9:30-11:00 in 403 rom.
+The normal time/place for group meetings and journal club is Tues.
+14:00-16:00 in 715 rom.

-The normal time/place for Journal Club is Mon.9:30-11:30 in 709 rom

 <b>Schedule is subject to change, please check frequently. </b>